 1. Simple Bites is my go-to source when I need a quick answer about something food related.

 2. Good Life Eats inspires me with her beautiful tablescapes.

 3. Food for My Family encourages me to think outside the box with different ingredients and traditional recipes.

 4. Lynn’s Kitchen Adventures offers a wealth of ideas for making “normal food” extra good.

 I’m not a huge TV fan, but I do like some food networks.
 Alton Brown’s Good Eats is a great example of a show that teaches.
 Humorous and light-hearted, yet still informative, the program offers a lot to someone really wanting to grow as a cook.

 They say that experience is the best teacher.
 And I would have to agree.
 I’ve learned the most through trial and error, tasting, testing, and going back to the kitchen and trying again.

 My family has tasted some horrific flops.
 Personally, I’ve blocked them out.
 But, I bet my kids could name a number of train wrecks that will live on in infamy.

-But, we’ve also had shared some wonderful meals.
+But, we’ve also shared some wonderful meals.
 Salsa Verde Beef was an experiment that gets gobbled up every time I make it.
-My family adores these Whole Grain Shortcakes with Berries and Cream and my Mediterranean Steak Salad is always a hit.
-These family favorites were just a result of experimenting, tasting and refining.
+My family adores these Whole Grain Shortcakes with Berries and Cream, and my Mediterranean Steak Salad is always a hit.
+These family favorites were just a result of experimenting, tasting, and refining.

 Give up your fears.